Dallas Cowboys vs. Las Vegas Raiders NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Raiders stats and trends

-- In Las Vegas' 10 games this year, it has four wins against the spread.

-- Las Vegas' games this year have hit the over on five of 10 set point totals (50%).
+- Las Vegas' games this season have gone over the total in five out of 10 opportunities (50%).

-- The Raiders score 22.3 points per game, comparable to the 21.4 the Cowboys allow.
+- The Raiders put up 22.3 points per game, comparable to the 21.4 the Cowboys surrender.

-- Las Vegas is 4-1 against the spread and 5-0 overall in games when it scores more than 21.4 points.
+- When Las Vegas puts up more than 21.4 points, it is 4-1 against the spread and 5-0 overall.

-- When Las Vegas amasses more than 355.6 yards, the team is 4-2 against the spread and 5-1 overall.
+- Las Vegas is 4-2 against the spread and 5-1 overall when the team picks up more than 355.6 yards.

 - The Raiders have 12 giveaways this season, while the Cowboys have 19 takeaways.